 Another positive thing about purchasing an ExpressVPN license is that you’re provided with multiple payment methods, so you don’t need to stress about finding the right one for you.
 You can view a list of accepted payment methods below.

 To draw the line, we enjoyed testing and using ExpressVPN.
-Even on a lower-end laptop computer such as our old faithful Toshiba Satellite, it performed well without hogging too many resources, it could be easily installed and configuring it could be easily done without additional assistance from any help documentation, which is yet another plus.
+Even on a lower-end laptop computer such as our old faithful Toshiba Satellite it performed well, without hogging too many resources.
+It can also be easily installed and configured without additional assistance from any help documentation, which is yet another plus.

 + Performs great even on lower-end machines; (5)